 On Wednesday at 5 o'clock, loud cries were heard.
-It was reported that Corporal Ismail, an Arab, accompanied by a hundred Turkish emigrants, entered the houses with drawn swords, and fell upon the peasants, calling them by every foul name of swine and infidels.
-Then I noticed that the carts belonging to the Turkish immigrants were waiting before the doors of the peasants' houses.
-In front of each door there were ten immigrants and a cart with its driver, who claimed Ltq.4 in advance for his fare.
+It was reported that Corporal Ismail, an Arab, accompanied by a hundred Turkish emigrants, entered the houses with swords drawn and fell upon the peasants, calling them every foul name of swine and infidels.
+Then, I noticed that the carts belonging to the Turkish immigrants were waiting before the doors of the peasants' houses.
+In front of each door there were ten immigrants and a cart with its driver who claimed Ltq.4 in advance for his fare.
 It is worthy of notice that the Turkish immigrants entered the houses and took for themselves whatever they required in the shape of clothing, kitchen utensils, etc., and then stoned us from our own houses, in which they had established themselves.

-Towards evening we reached a valley, and while the police were actively engaged in searching the pockets of every one, the Turkish immigrants, fell upon and carried away the luggage of the villagers.
+Towards evening we reached a valley, and while the police were actively engaged in searching the pockets of every one, the Turkish immigrants fell upon and carried away the luggage of the villagers.
 From the cart I was in, they took away the mattresses, sewing-machine, and clothes of a poor girl, besides our bread and food and the small basket which contained some medicine we had managed to take away with us.
 We passed the night in great trepidation, but as it was, nothing happened.
-We started again on Thursday at five in the morning, and at three in the afternoon, after undergoing a further search.
-Our peasants would have defended themselves, were it not the cart-drivers were immigrants, besides which each one was accompanied by two well-armed men.
+We started again on Thursday at five in the morning, and at three in the afternoon after undergoing a further search.
+Our peasants would have defended themselves were it not the cart-drivers were immigrants, besides which each one was accompanied by two well-armed men.
 On Thursday night we slept on the ground without any covering at all.
-At eleven o'clock on Friday morning, the two gendarmes, who had stripped us of everything on the previous day, claimed as a reward five piastres per cart for having escorted us safely to the frontier of Heraclea.
+At eleven o'clock on Friday morning, the two gendarmes who had stripped us of everything on the previous day, claimed as a reward five piastres per cart for having escorted us safely to the frontier of Heraclea.

-Source: Persecution of the Greeks in Turkey 1914-1918, Greek Patriarchate, Constantinople 1919. p19-20.
+Source: Persecution of the Greeks in Turkey 1914-1918, Greek Patriarchate, Constantinople 1919, pp. 19-20.